Gray fans 11, Davis homers as A's top Marlins 4-1

+Sonny Gray wanted to lighten the mood in the Athletics' clubhouse before the game so he lit a few candles in an adjacent locker, lowered the lights and had peaceful, pan-flute music piped into the overhead speakers.

+Then the Oakland ace went out and put the Miami Marlins' offense to sleep with his best outing in two years.

-Sonny Gray struck out a season-high 11 over seven innings in his best start in two years, Khris Davis homered and the Oakland Athletics beat the Miami Marlins 4-1 on Wednesday.
+Gray struck out a season-high 11 over seven innings, Khris Davis homered and the A's beat the Marlins 4-1 on Wednesday.

+"We were just getting everybody nice and relaxed," Gray said of his pregame routine.
+"It was a good way to start the day.
+If we're going to put this thing together here . we're going to have to get everyone together and that's just a little way to do that."

 Jed Lowrie matched his career high with four hits including two doubles, and Matt Joyce reached base three times and scored to help the A's earn a split of the two-game interleague series.